jeungsook/cs135/lessons/returntype.md

 ### Notes about this function:

-- If you want to write your own function, you have to include what is called a function prototype before the int main function:
+- If you want to write your own function, you have to include what is called a function prototype before the int main function, or place your function definition above the main function.
+Functions are like variables, you cannot use them before you let the compiler know that you are going to have a variable / function of that name in your program (which you do with variables by declaring them).

 Ex: Function prototype for my pow function